AdarshSrivatsa98/Calculator-Behaviour/multiplication.md

 ## Scenario: Result overflow

-Given:  The calculator is turned on
+Given:  The calculator is in on state

 When: I type in "Big number"
 And I press "multiply"